 Mount Susitna is also known to most Anchorage residents as The Sleeping Lady because it looks like a sleeping maiden with her arms folded across her chest.

 This image automatically refreshes every 30 seconds.
 For manual refresh, hit the F5 key on your computer.

-This is Main Street in Nome.
+This is Front Street in Nome.
 The finish line of the Iditarod Race.
-The image automatically refreshes every 30 seconds, or you can manually refresh it by hitting F5 on your computer.
+The image automatically refreshes every 30 seconds.

 View of the Turnagain Arm near Potter Marsh.
 This view looks towards the Kenai Peninsula and the Kenai Mountains.
 This is the Seward Highway which stretches between Anchorage & Seward.
 In 2000, the road was designated as an All-American Road, or National Scenic Byway.